fredzannarbor/fredzannarbor/_drafts/Jekyll_resume.md

 As I figured out how to achieve my goals, I leaned heavily on [the core Jekyll documentation for Collections](https://jekyllrb.com/docs/collections/), which is is quite good and includes [a step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/09-collections/).

-My concept requires that I add two Collections to my site's default: Achievements and Employers.
+My concept requires that I add two Collections to my site's default: Accomplishments and Employers.
 Then I will use Jekyll's Liquid template language to filter bullets in and out depending on situation.

 The procedure is as follows.

-1. Create directories _achievements and _employers in your Jekyll site root.
+1. Create directories _accomplishments and _employers in your Jekyll site root.
 The underscores are required in the directory names.

 2. Modify _config.yml by inserting the following anywhere:

 ```
-achievements:
+accomplishments:
   output: true
   permalink: /:collection/:name